 Medusa has official plugins that cover different aspects and functionalities such as payment, Content Management System (CMS), fulfillment, and notifications.
 You can check out the available plugins under the Plugins section of this documentation.

 To feature your plugin in our repository, you can send a pull request that adds your plugin into the

 packages directory.
 Our team will review your plugin and, if approved, will merge the pull request and add your plugin in the repository.

 You can find community plugins by searching NPM for the

-You can also check the Awesome Medusa repository for a list of community plugins among other resources.
+You can also check our Plugin directory for a list of existing Medusa plugins.